 It also goes without saying, that the principle of equal opportunities and gender equality are essential to all parts of the Action Plan.
 The European Pillar of Social Rights on Gender Equality, as well as the EU Gender Equality Strategy 2020-2025, the EU Pay Transparency Directive and the EU Directive on combating violence against women and domestic violence are to be considered by all Pillars.
+All activities that contribute to the objectives and targets of the Action Plan must be in accordance with the Charter of Fundamental Rights of the EU and the UN Convention on the rights of persons with disabilities.
+This ensures compliance with the principles of gender equality, equal opportunities, and suppression of discrimination.
+Activities within EUSAIR will be encouraged to include activities that specifically address issues of gender equality and the inclusion of marginalized groups.

-Cross-cutting topics are topics which could have been thematic pillars in their own right but were found to overlap with the existing Pillars.
+Cross-cutting topics are topics which could have been thematic pillars in their own right but were found to overlap with the existing Pillars (it should also be noted that all described cross-cutting topics are relevant and heavily addressed in respective S3s).
 Therefore, these topics have been defined as cross-cutting as they are to be addressed by several Topics of the Pillars.
 These topics are:

 Circular economy.
 The green transition requires to make circularity work for people, regions and cities.
 This implies implementing circular economy approaches in a wide range of sectors.
+In order to increase development and implementation of circular economy, activities should be focused on connecting (national/regional) circular economy entities responsible for national/regional coordination in participating countries, searching for synergies in achieving EU policy goals.
+Good practices present a useful source of information for capacity building and exchange of experience between participating countries, however new solutions through system innovation approach should be sought as well.
+With involvement of national/regional stakeholders this would support matchmaking and development of value chains in the entire region encourage uptake of EU initiatives related to circular economy in Western Balkan countries.

 This concerns in particular Pillar 1 with focus on green & blue technology reducing human impact on environment and waters in particular, Pillar 2 with focus on renewable energy, and Pillar 4 with focus on sustainable and green tourism.

 Green rural development.
 Rural areas are an important part of the Adriatic-Ionian region.
 Sustainable development of rural areas concerns a wide range of economic and societal activities – including agriculture – as well as the wise management of the natural and cultural heritage in rural areas.
 In line with areas of action of Long-term Vision for the EU's Rural Areas the topic is addressed by Pillar 1 with focus on sustainable fisheries and support to local communities, Pillar 2 with focus on sustainable energy production also in rural areas and sustainable mobility in rural areas, Pillar 3 with regard to the management of the environment in rural areas and sustainable agriculture practices, Pillar 4 with focus on sustainable rural tourism as well as Pillar 5 with fight against brain drain.

+Supporting efficiency and connectivity through digitalisation of the rural areas to improve living conditions and economic development of rural areas.
+Raising awareness of importance of digital networks (4/5 G, optic) in rural areas to encourage availability of digital public services.